Transient growth of a wake vortex and its initiation via inertial particles: Initiation of optimal transient growth

-It can be confirmed that \eqref{twowaymomeqn-revised-decomposed} reverts to the total equation in \eqref{twowaymomeqn-revised} if $c=0$, meaning no perturbation from zero particle concentration.
-Considering that our aim is to determine the initial particle distribution $c(t=0)$, denoted $c_0$, that effectively perturbs the `undisturbed' vortex towards optimal transient growth, we assume no perturbations at $t=0$, i.e., both $p'(t=0)$ and $\bm{u}'(t=0)$ are uniformly zero.
-By applying $t=0$, \eqref{twowaymomeqn-revised-decomposed} becomes
+Our goal is to estimate the initial particle distribution $c(t=0)$, denoted $c_0$, that effectively perturbs the `undisturbed' vortex towards optimal transient growth, i.e., $\bm{u}'(t=0) = 0$.
+Under this condition, \eqref{twowaymomeqn-revised-decomposed} reduces to the initial perturbation growth formula: